alexabauer/R-tutorials/map_tutorial/README.md

 look at [ggmap: Spatial Visualization with ggplot2](https://journal.r-project.org/archive/2013-1/kahle-wickham.pdf).

-Personally, I like using [Stamen Maps](http://maps.stamen.com), because they offer a variety of map types, and all map tile sets are available under a Creative *Commons Attribution (CC BY 3.0)* license.
+I like using [Stamen Maps](http://maps.stamen.com), because they offer a variety of map types, and all map tile sets are available under a Creative *Commons Attribution (CC BY 3.0)* license.

-For this particular map, we will use the `tonder-background` maptype.
+For this particular map, we will use the `toner-background` maptype.
 All my sites are relatively close together and I do not want location labels to get in my way.
 Additionally, we should set a zoom level.
-Increased zoom means increased level of detail, but keep in mind that number of tiles that need to be loaded in will increase quite substantially as well.
+Increased zoom means increased level of detail, but keep in mind that the number of tiles that need to be loaded in will increase quite substantially as well.
 I recommend starting low and working your way up until you are satisfied.
 Here, we will go with `zoom = 8`.

 ``` r
 myMap <- get_stamenmap(bbox = myLocation,